John Canon

 John Canon (generally referred to as Colonel John Canon) (September 11, 1726 – November 6, 1798) was an American Revolutionary soldier, miller, judge, and businessman, who founded three towns, including Canonsburg, Pennsylvania, which bears his name.

 Early history

 John Canon was one of the first settlers in Chartiers Valley, a tributary of the Ohio River.
 He worked as a rent collector for George Washington, who owned a large amount of land in the area.
-At the time, the area was part of Virginia.
+On November 30, 1786 George Washington appointed John Canon Power of attorney as his agent for the management of Washington's property on Millers Run in Washington County, Pennsylvania.
+At the time, the area was claimed by both Pennsylvania and Virginia.
 In 1773, Canon acquired 12 acre of land along the Chartiers Creek on the Catfish Path, where he built a gristmill and started a farm.
 In January 1774, he was appointed viewer of a road from Thomas Gist's in Mount Braddock to Paul Froman's mill on Chartiers Creek.
 He was appointed by Lord Dunmore to serve as judge in Augusta County.
 After the border dispute between Pennsylvania and Virginia, the area was placed in Yohogania County.